marylandgirl/StringCompletion/README.md

 # Java Bootcamp "String completion assignment"

-This program was missing 3 lines of code.
-These lines needed to be added to get the program running.
+This program was missing 3 lines of code that lines needed to be added to get the program running.